Follow us

 The network organises expert-led seminars covering topics such as body image, eldercare, and parenting skills.
 They frequently collaborate with other networks to discuss topics such as mental health and LGBT+ families and advocate for more family-inclusive policies and ways of working.

-Our Gender Equity Matters Network brings together a number of groups focused on driving greater inclusion and representation at all levels.
+Our Gender Equity Matters Network brings together a number of groups focused on fostering inclusion.

 Most recently, our Gender Equity Matters Network is Leading for Inclusion by: